St. Paul's Catholic Church (Burlington, Iowa): Architecture

 St. Paul's Church is constructed of Bedford limestone and the exterior features a corner tower on the right side of the facade that rises to 100 ft.
 The original church bell from 1842 is in the tower.
 The church is located on a corner lot at the top of an embankment, which gives it prominence.
 It also allows for the basement to be exposed in the back of the church building.
 The side bays of the church are separated by prominent buttresses.
 Three gables break up the roofline on the side elevations.
 Tracery and paired lancet windows alternate down the side elevations with the tracery windows in the bays with the gables.
 Above the main entrance is a tall tracery window that is flanked by two shorter lancet windows.
 The interior is a large open expanse without pillars.
 The pews are arranged in four sections across the interior.
 The vaulted ceiling is supported by heavy hardwood hammer beams.
 The altar is framed by a tall Pointed arch.
 It is flanked by alcoves that hold shrines.
 On the left side is the tabernacle with a statue of the Sacred Heart of Jesus above it.
-To the right is a shrine with statues of the Blessed Virgin Mary and St. Joseph.
+To the right is a shrine with statues of the Blessed Virgin Mary and Saint Joseph.
 Above the altar are three stained glass windows.
-The taller central window features an image of St. Paul the Apostle.
+The taller central window features an image of Saint Paul the Apostle.
 A pipe organ is located in the gallery in the back.

 St. Paul's Rectory, which is located next door to the church, was designed by Egan & Prindeville.
 Built between 1902 and 1904 in the Georgian Revival style, it is a two-story house that features a steeply pitched, multiple hipped roof covered in slate.
 Small dormers are located on all sides of the roof and modillion blocks are located under the eaves.
 Tall stone chimneys rise above the roofline.
 The exterior is covered with smooth-faced, coursed ashlar that alternates with a narrow course of rusticated ashlar.
 The structure is basically rectangular in shape, however, the north half of the main facade projects slightly from the rest of the house.
 The balustraded front porch is supported by three plain columns.
 A columned porch on the southeast corner of the house has been screened-in.
 A modern addition was added to the back of the house and extends the length of the back porch.